***Home Music Production/Mixing/Mastering Tutorials

 Remove Noise in Recordings Using 4 Easy Steps

 Noise is unwanted in recordings; in fact they do exist and should be removed.
-Noise in recordings can surely ruin the quality of the mix and decrease the professionalism of the work.
+Noise in recordings can surely ruin the quality of the mix and decrease the professionalism of your work.

-This post covers the noise removal procedure using Adobe Audition 1.5 using Edit View (if you are doing multi-track, clicking those tracks in detail brings you to the edit view of the waveform per track)
+This post covers the noise removal procedure using Adobe Audition 1.5 using Edit View (if you are doing multi-track, double-clicking those tracks in detail brings you to the edit view of the waveform per track).
+If you are using another audio editing software, then the process should be fairly similar.
+For details about the noise removal process in your own software, refer to the manual and read this post for some tips.

 Picture of audio wave